-Florida courts often award alimony to a financially-dependent spouse, particularly when the couple has been married for many years.
-When a spouse receiving alimony remarries, begins living with someone else, or experiences an improved financial situation, the paying spouse will most likely want to reduce or eliminate spousal support payments.
+In divorce cases, Florida courts often award alimony to a financially-dependent spouse, particularly when the couple has been married for many years.
+When a spouse receiving alimony remarries, starts living with someone else or experiences an improved financial situation, the paying spouse will most likely want to reduce or eliminate spousal support payments.

 The most common type of alimony is periodic alimony, which consists of payments made according to a schedule (usually monthly) from the paying spouse to the supported spouse.

-Courts will consider a number of factors when deciding whether or not to grant alimony, including:
+Courts will consider several factors when deciding whether or not to grant alimony, including:

 Only a legal marriage will automatically terminate alimony obligations.
-For instance, in one Florida case, a former wife receiving alimony had moved in with another man, held a public ceremony where they exchanged rings and vows, and presented themselves publicly as "partners in life,” yet this did not automatically terminate alimony since it wasn't a legal marriage.
+For instance, in one Florida case, a former wife receiving alimony had moved in with another man, held a public ceremony where they exchanged rings and vows and presented themselves publicly as "partners in life."
+But, this "ceremony" did not automatically terminate alimony since it wasn't a legal marriage.
+(Bridges v.
+Bridges, 842 So.
+2d 983.)
 In cases like these, the paying spouse will need to file a motion in court and ask a judge to terminate or reduce alimony.

-If your ex-spouse will not agree to end alimony, you'll need to file a written request asking the court to terminate or modify alimony.
-At your hearing, you should be prepared to show evidence of the change in either you or your ex-spouse's financial circumstances.
+If your ex-spouse does not agree to end alimony, you'll need to file a written request asking the court to terminate or modify alimony.
+At your hearing, you should prepare to show evidence of the change in either you or your ex-spouse's financial circumstances.

-Florida courts consider a number of factors when deciding if the supported spouse is cohabiting with another person, including:
+Florida courts consider many factors when deciding if the supported spouse is cohabiting with another person, including:

-If you have additional questions about remarriage and alimony, contact a Florida family law attorney for help.
+If you have additional questions about ending or changing alimony in Florida after remarriage or cohabitation, contact a Florida family law attorney for help.